MicrosoftDocs/dynamics365-guidance/guidance/business-processes/process-maturity-introduction.md

 Process maturity is the degree of sophistication, consistency, and efficiency of an organization's processes.
 It affects how well an organization can manage its processes to achieve strategic goals and deliver quality products or services, and includes concepts such as change management, continuous improvement, and process improvement.
 A mature process is predictable, controlled, and continuously improved, allowing the organization to optimize its operations and enhance its competitive edge.
 Microsoft business applications help organizations digitally transform their business processes.
 To get the most out of these solutions, organizations need to ensure that they have effective process governance, change management, and process management in place.

 This article explains what process maturity is and how you can measure it using various models.
-It also describes how you can create a process management team to improve your process maturity level when implementing Microsoft business applications.
+It also describes how you can create a process management team to improve your process maturity level in implementation projects with Dynamics 365.

 ## How to measure process maturity